eudoxia0/eudoxia0.github.io/article/_posts/2023-04-07-effective-spaced-repetition.md

 </div>

-Let's start by doing this the wrong way, through loading too much information into one card.
+Let's start by doing this the wrong way, by loading too much information into one card.

 <table>